JohnnyWang1998/OnlineProgrammingLanguagesLearningProgram/README.md

-# OnlineProgrammingLanguagesLearningProgram
+# OnlineProgrammingLanguagesLearningPlatform
-This is a online programming languages learning platform based on WeChat Miniprogram.
+This is an online programming languages learning platform based on WeChat Miniprogram.
 Students learn the basic knowledge about programming via the original course videos recorded by my schoolmates.